artbrock/artbrock.com/_metacurrency-resources/2011-10-24-occupy-wall-street-occupy-money-talk.md

 created: 1319374800
 permalink: /occupy-wall-street/occupy-money
 ---
-Arthur and Eric talk about re-claiming our capacity to create wealth and the Metacurrency Project on Re-visioning Money Day at OWS (on 10/24/11).

-Arthur Brock & Eric Harris-Braun at OWS from Katie Teague on Vimeo.
+The real possibility of Occupy Wall Street is not about physical occupation of a street, but about replacing the role that Wall St. plays in wealth creation.

+We spoke at Re-Visioning Money Day on October 24, 2011 at 60 Wall St.

+Thanks to Katie Teague for filming!